datopian/ckan-ng-harvest/README.md

 ## Harvest sources

-The _data.json_ harvest sources are CKAN packages with an URL to this file.
+The _data.json_, _csw_ or other harvest sources are CKAN packages with an URL to this file.
 We can import all the harvest sources from a productive CKAN instance with the command

 ### Some tools